Here’s What’s Holding You Back from Getting a Gay Partner

 Okay so how do I get a partner?

-First step is to open the door and you do that by making yourself as appealing as possible physically.
+The first step is to open the door and you do that by making yourself as appealing as possible physically.

 The popular online mental health website Psychology Today featured an article that stated: